Ailerios/hecomp-hka-projwork/README.md

 # Homomorphic Encryption Libraries Compared

-In this project we are comparing the following three homomorphic encryption libraries for Python:
+In this project, we are comparing three homomorphic encryption libraries for Python.
+The goal is to learn, if current homomorphic encryption libraries are accessible to software engineers without formal education in cryptography.

+The three libraries are:

 * IBM HElayers[^1]
 * Pyfhel[^2]
 * SEAL-Python[^3]